DiamondFoundry/slate/source/index.html.md

 ## /api/v1/diamonds?extended=t with 'extended' query string param

+### More video documentation

-* Please note that the url is a link to a video.
+* Please note that the url is a link to the digital asset.

+- Not all diamonds have a video.

+- Diamonds that have a video or other digital assets have the digital assets nested under the ```digital_assets``` key.
+See the example response body.

+- All videos are served over ```https``` and CDN backed.

 ### HTTP Request w/ query string params (with 'extended')